clojurewerkz/elastisch.docs/articles/indexing.md

 information for multiple (or all) indexes.

-## Updating Mapping Types
+## Updating Mappings

-It is possible to update an existing mapping type using the `clojurewerkz.elastisch.index/update-mapping` function:
+It is possible to update an existing mapping type using the `clojurewerkz.elastisch.rest.index/update-mapping` function:

 {% gist f8d296a40c496d793444 %}